drakkan/sftpgo/docs/howto/getting-started.md

 SFTPGO_WEBDAVD__BINDINGS__0__PORT=10080
 ```

 Restart SFTPGo to apply the changes.
 The WebDAV service is now available on port `10080`.
-It is recommended that you provide a certificate and key file to expose WebDAV over https.
+It is recommended that you provide a certificate and key file to allow WebDAV over https.